Music Literature Film Index About

 Starring: Donald Pleasence, Jamie Lee Curtis, Nancy Loomis, P.J.
 Soles, Charles Cyphers, Kyle Richards, and Brian Andrews

-Picture a young boy named Michael, living in an Illinois suburb with a blond mop of hair teased high but sprayed red, in a white and blue polka dot clown costume, gluttonously picking through a pile of Krackles, Kit Kats, Smarties, M&M’s and 3 Musketeers dumped on his bedroom floor thinking those thoughts.
+Picture a young boy named Michael, living in an Illinois suburb with a blond mop of hair teased high but sprayed red, in a white and blue polka dot clown costume, gluttonously picking through a pile of Krackles, Kit Kats, Smarties, M&M’s, and 3 Musketeers dumped on his bedroom floor, thinking those thoughts.
 A separate mound of unwanted goodies lies pushed to his side.
+Outdoors, tree crowns stir in autumnal browns, yellows, reds, and oranges.
+A carved pumpkin grimaces on a neighbor's porch.
 The image is stolen from my past.

-Now, imagine the same young boy a scant few years older, scrambling around his bedroom frantically searching for every stray quarter lost behind his dresser, tossed on a surface or tucked in any pocket into which he can stuff his fingers.
+Now, imagine the same young boy a scant few years older, scrambling around his bedroom frantically searching for every stray quarter lost behind his dresser, tossed on a surface, or tucked in any pocket into which he can stuff his fingers.
 The change is collected for placement in a book-sized folding cardboard coin holder.
-Nearly every slot on either page of the organizer has a silver George Washington pressed into its circular placeholder.
+Nearly every slot on either page of the organizer has a silver George Washington pressed into fitted circular holes.
 The loot has a purpose; it is bribe money.
-Tree leaves outside are autumnal browns, yellows, reds and oranges.
-A pumpkin sits on a neighbor’s porch.

 The word was out.
 Theatres were playing the scariest movie ever made, a movie called Halloween.
 And it was not for kids.